-This BEST Red Velvet Cake EVER is the recipe my mom used.
+The Best Red Velvet Cake recipe is now here!
+This red velvet cake recipe is the one my mom always used.
 I have tried a LOT of Red Velvet recipes, and this is by far the best one out there.
 It’s soft, moist and tender, with the perfect red velvet flavor!

 I used to think that “basic” recipes were a little boring.
 I started my website posting a lot of twists on classic recipes.
 And while I am still all about that, I have realized that I was oh so wrong…basic isn’t boring…it’s CLASSIC.
 And when you can bake the classics with ease, the twists and modifications come extra easy.

 I truly thought I had posted this recipe before.
 It seems so obvious.
 But a few months ago when I shared my mom’s Heritage Frosting recipe on my Frosting Friday series, I realized that I didn’t have a cake to spread that frosting on!
-Heritage Frosting (aka Cooked Flour Frosting) always went on my mom’s Red Velvet, and I was shocked to find that I had never shared her FAMOUS Red Velvet recipe here on my website!
+Heritage Frosting (aka Cooked Flour Frosting) always went on my mom’s Red Velvet Cake, and I was shocked to find that I had shared how to make her FAMOUS Red Velvet Cake recipe here on my website!
 Total fail on my part!

 First things first, I wanted to share this recipe as my mom wrote it, so I used old school McCormick food coloring.
 The kind you find right in the supermarket…